MariaDB import CSV

 Mariadb import csv date format

-In MariaDB, we can import the CSV file containing the date in a different format using the LOAD DATA INFILE statement as we have done in the above sup-topic.
+In MariaDB, we can import the CSV file containing the date in a different format using the LOAD DATA INFILE statement, as we did in the above sup-topic.

 Create the CSV file using a text editor like Notepad.